SAP/alert-notification-node-client/docs/configuration-api/subscription.md

 ## Description

-Subscription is the aggregation of an action and condition.
-When an event is received in Alert Notification, it will be only processed if a subscription exists and the matching criteria of a condition is fullfilled.
+Subscription is the aggregation of actions and conditions.
+When an event is received in Alert Notification, it will only be processed if a subscription exists and the matching criteria of the conditions are fulfilled.

 ## Properties